Jemuel111/Moodtune/README.md

 - 🎼 **Smart Music Recommendations** - Curated playlists matched to your emotional state
 - 📊 **Mood History Tracking** - Visualize your emotional patterns over time
 - 👤 **User Authentication** - Secure login and registration system with role-based access
-- ❤️ **Favorites System** - Save your favorite tracks for quick access
 - 🔍 **Music Discovery** - Browse playlists by mood with 6 distinct categories
 - 📈 **Analytics Dashboard** - Beautiful visualizations of your mood data
 - 🔒 **Privacy Focused** - Your data is encrypted and never shared